TESOL Certification Pathway

 Graduate course offerings in the program:

-- EDU 5140, Teaching English Language Learners (fulfills 3 credits of the 6 credits required in: "Methods of Teaching English to Speakers of Other Languages")
+- EDU 5140, Teaching English as a New Language (fulfills 3 credits of the 6 credits required in: "Methods of Teaching English to Speakers of Other Languages")

 - EDU 5252, Intro to Linguistics (fulfills 3 credit requirement in "Linguistics")